First published on Tuesday, May 4, 2021

 Be prepared

 As with any other task, preparation is key.
 It helps you to efficiently plan your appraisal meetings.
 Creating an agenda of focus points and areas for discussion.
-This will ensure that you stick to the proposed plan and do not exceed your allotted meeting time.
+This will ensure that you stick to the proposed plan and get the most insight from your review.

 Document the process